wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 Tracking committing transactions during the read phase can be achieved by using a timestamp counter.
 The counter is incremented when a transaction completes the write phase, and tagges its write set with the value of the counter after the increment.
 Meanwhile, transactions in the read phase read the counter before the first read operation and after it enters validation.
-Write sets whose tag is betwen this two timestamps are obliged to be checked.
+Write sets whose tags are between this two timestamps are obliged to be checked.
+An alternative approach is to have committing transactions broadcast its commit decision together with a reference to its write set to all reader transactions, validating in the forward direction (Forward OCC, FOCC).
+A reader transaction receiving the broadcast first checks its current read set against the write set, and can optionally abort early on a non-empty intersection.
+Reader transactions also needs to buffer the broadcast.
+They either test every single read operation with all write sets, or perform a bulk validation after the read phase.
+Any hit or non-empty intersection indicates a possibly "early read".